brenden17/Realtime-Counter-with-Flask-on-Redis/readme.md

-# Real Counter with redis on Flask
+# Realtime Counter with redis on Flask

 This is Flask extension which implements page view counter, page like counter based on Redis